tessatanjr/SC1015-mini-project/README.md

    **4.1.2: Selecting optimal n-component score (Numerical)**

   Here are our key insights: From the 14 variables we have reduced the dimensions to 8 total variables.
-The General Reduction can be good control therefore it will be used, however we will include the segmented dimension reduced variables to help us better answer the question since the [What are the factors that help predict the type of malware attack that happened on an Android device].
+The General Reduction can be good control therefore it will be used, however we will include the segmented dimension reduced variables to help us better answer the question since the [What are the variables that help predict the type of malware attack that happened on an Android device].

    **4.2.1: Dimension Reduction using NMF (Categorical)**

-  MCA, on the other hand, is a technique used for analysing categorical data.
+On the other hand, MCA is a technique used for analysing categorical data.
 It creates a new set of variables (called dimensions) that can be used to visualise the relationships between the different categories and to identify patterns and trends.

 The goal of Non-Negative Matrix Factorization (NMF) is to factorise a given data matrix into two non-negative matrices such that their product approximates the original data matrix.
 The NMF score measures the squared Euclidean distance between the original data matrix and the reconstructed data matrix obtained.

-  The NMF score refers to the reconstruction error score, which is a measure of how well the original data matrix can be approximated by the low-rank factorization obtained by NMF.
+This score refers to the reconstruction error score, which is a measure of how well the original data matrix can be approximated by the low-rank factorization obtained by NMF.
 The NMF score is useful for determining the appropriate NUMBER of components to use in the factorisation.

 A common approach is to try different values of n_components and choose the value that produces the lowest reconstruction error.
 However, it is important to note that choosing the value based solely on the reconstruction error may not always lead to the best performance for downstream tasks.

    **4.2.2: Selecting optimal n-component score (Categorical)**

   Using the NMF dimension reduction method we may also set out to find whether the Key Insight generated from Part 2: The RST flag count for all the different types of Malware attacks including Benign can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].

-The same NMF Score for all 3 types of Malware attack:
-This proves the key insight found in Part 2.2: Insights of Exploratory Data Analysis (Categorical), where the RST Flag Count is noted to be the same throughout and the allows us to carry on with the now proven hypothesis that ['RST Flag Count'] can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].
+The same NMF Score for all 3 types of Malware attack proves the key insight found in Part 2.2: Insights of Exploratory Data Analysis (Categorical), where the RST Flag Count is noted to be the same throughout.
+This allows us to carry on with the now proven hypothesis that ['RST Flag Count'] can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].

   This further reduces the actual columns of dimension for the categorical to only 5 Flag Counts therefore although the result acquired from the NMF Dimension Reduction is decent ranging from around 20 - 30 NMF Score at n_components = 4.
 A lower NMF score indicates a better approximation, while a higher NMF score indicates a worse approximation.

-  We have proceeded to continue without Dimension Reduction for the categorical data of the Flag Counts as in the end we only have 5 columns of data left, the omission of one more flag count to make the n_component = 4 is not worth the approximation error reflected in the NMF Score and any higher would further increased the approximation error.
+We proceeded to continue without Dimension Reduction for the categorical data of the Flag Counts, given that we only have 5 columns of data left and the omission of one more flag count (to make the n_component = 4) is not worth the approximation error reflected in the NMF Score, while any higher would further increased the approximation error.